Sensei-Node/sensei-stake/README.md

        - check msg.sender is the contractAddress or the onwer of the token
      - The validatorActive in the v1 contract is set to false
      - Calculate the operatorClaimable
-5. Calculate the rewards to which the user is entitled(all the balance - 32 eth), and send to the user
-6. Call the SenseiStakeV1.withdraw
+5. Call the SenseiStakeV1.withdraw
      - burn the NFT token in the V1
-7. Call the withdrawTo in the ServiceContractV1
+6. Call the withdrawTo in the ServiceContractV1
      - Checks: msg.sender == SenseiStakeV1 and Validator is active
      - Send the (address(this).balance - operatorClaimable) amount to the SenseiStakeV2
-8. Calculate the rewards and send to the user.
+7. Calculate the rewards and send to the user.
-9. Mint new validator in the SenseiStakeV2 contract on behalf of user.
+8. Mint new validator in the SenseiStakeV2 contract on behalf of user.
 The user is the owner of the new nft.

 ## new user